pakkk/StatsBomb/README.md

 ### Common project

-*Common*: common code for the most of projects of this repository.
+*Commons*: common code for the most of projects of this repository.

 ### Model project